Josh Andrés Rivera

 Josh Andrés Rivera (born May 1, 1995) is an American actor.
 He is best known for starring as Chino in Steven Spielberg's 2021 remake of West Side Story, as Sejanus Plinth in The Hunger Games: The Ballad of Songbirds and Snakes and as Aaron Hernandez in the FX American sports drama anthology series American Sports Story.

 Early life

 Rivera was born on May 1, 1995, the son of chemists from Puerto Rico who were living in North Carolina.
 They separated when he was a year old; thereafter, he was raised by his mother in Connecticut and then Boulder, Colorado.
 He attended Fairview High School, where he played football and was active in music and theater.
-He then went on to attend Ithaca College.
+He then went on to attend Ithaca College, graduating in 2018.

 Career

 Rivera acted in the first US tour of Hamilton.
 He rose to prominence for his supporting role as Chino in the Steven Spielberg remake of West Side Story (2021) and as Sejanus Plinth in the film The Hunger Games: The Ballad of Songbirds & Snakes (2023).
 Rivera portrayed Aaron Hernandez in the limited series American Sports Story (2024).
+In 2026, he made his Broadway debut as Rocky in The Rocky Horror Show produced by the Roundabout Theatre Company and directed by Tony Award winner Sam Pinkleton.